-Use the BART WAL scanner to invoke the bart-scanner program located in the <BART\HOME>/bin directory.
-When invoking the WAL scanner, the current user must be the BART user account.
+The BART WAL scanner is used to process each WAL file to find and record modified blocks in a corresponding MBM file.
+As a BART account user, use the BART WAL scanner to invoke the bart-scanner program located in the <BART\HOME>/bin directory.

 For detailed information about WAL scanner and its usage, see the Running the BART WAL Scanner section of EDB Postgres Backup and Recovery User Guide available at: